owolfhu1/lobby_demo/README.md

 # Browser chat lobby demo using: node.js, socket.io, express

 # This is a demo of a basic chat lobby with features:
-  - Login to lobby by giving it a name.
+  - Login to lobby by entering a name.
   - Live chat with all logged in users.
   - Create a room for private chat.
   - Join existing rooms.